The Zumo shield has several jumpers that let you change the way it is connected to the Arduino, as shown in the picture below.

 The divider outputs a voltage equal to two-thirds of the battery voltage, which will always be safely below the Arduino’s maximum analog input voltage of 5 V. For example, at a battery voltage of 4.8 V, analog pin 1 will be at a level of 3.2 V. Using Arduino’s

 unsigned int batteryVoltage = analogRead(1) * 5000L * 3/2 / 1023;

 If you have an Arduino Uno or an older Arduino (with an ATmega328P or ATmega168 microcontroller), you should jumper the two holes bracketed with the label 328P to connect the BZ pin to digital pin 3.
-If you have an Arduino Leonardo (with an ATmega32U4 microcontroller), you should jumper the two holes bracketed with the label 32U4 to connect the BZ pin to digital pin 6.
+If you have an A-Star 32U4 Prime or Arduino Leonardo, you should jumper the two holes bracketed with the label 32U4 to connect the BZ pin to digital pin 6.
 These are the pins our ZumoBuzzer library expects the buzzer to be connected to for each respective microcontroller.
 More details about the buzzer can be found in Section 3.a.

 Please note that the SCL and SDA pins do not exist on Arduino hardware versions prior to the Uno R3, so you will have to manually connect SCL to analog pin 5 and SDA to analog pin 4 on the Zumo Shield in order to use the compass with an older Arduino.
 The most convenient place to do this is in the front expansion area, where these pins are all located together, as indicated by the light blue boxes in the picture above.

 More details about the inertial sensors can be found in Section 3.d.